-Sikhism is one of the LIVING religions of the world today.
+Sikhism is one of the living religions in the world today.
 The others are Christianity, Islam, Hinduism, Judaism and Zoroastrianism.
-Sikhism in the youngest of them all.
-There are lots of other philosophical speculations which have tried (some new ones are also trying) to give solutions of all problems of life, but they are not included in the above list because they had no belief in SPIRIT or GOD.
+Sikhism in the youngest of these.
+There are lots of other philosophical speculations which have tried to give solutions to life's problems, but they are not included above because they had no belief in SPIRIT or GOD.
 A purely ethical Code of Conduct cannot be termed as religion unless it places its faith in SPIRIT or GOD.

-Sikhism is the ONLY indigenous product of INDIA.
+Sikhism is the ONLY indigenous religion of INDIA.
 Hinduism has all its roots in the Vedic religion of Aryans who migrated to India from outside.
 The remaining religions above are of SEMITIC origin.
 Sikhism is not a mere reform of Hinduism.
-It has certain principles in common with Hinduism as ALL religions have but has fundamental differences which clearly define it as a separate religion.
+It has certain principles in common with Hinduism as all religions have, but has fundamental differences which clearly define it as a separate religion.

-The TENTH and the last GURU created the KHALSA by initiating the Sikh Baptism or AMRIT Ceremony in 1699 and thus gave the Sikhs a distinctive identity.
-The first Five Baptised Sikhs were named Panj Pyare (Five Beloved ones) who in turn baptised the Guru on his own request - an event hitherto unknown in HISTORY.
+The tenth and last Guru created the KHALSA by initiating the Sikh Baptism or AMRIT Ceremony in 1699 and thus gave the Sikhs a distinctive identity.
+The first Five Baptised Sikhs were named Panj Pyare (Five Beloved ones) who in turn baptised the Guru at his own request - an event hitherto unknown in history.

 Guru Gobind Singh DID NOT CHANGE the religion preached by his preceding Gurus as claimed by some people.
 In creating the Khalsa, Guru Gobind Singh gave his Sikhs a strict Code of Conduct and ordained they should UPHOLD RIGHT in EVERY PLACE and DESTROY EVIL in EVERY FORM by ALL MEANS AVAILABLE and not to submit to ‘ZULUM’ (oppression and tyranny) but resist it, if necessary, by FORCE.